ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/k8s-overview.md

 ### Resource Profiles

 Resource Profiles are definitions for the compute resources required for a container.
 Resources are categorized in two ways, compressible and incompressible.
 Compressible resources include resources that can be throttled such as CPU or network bandwidth.
-Incompressible represents resouces that can't be throttled such as memory where there is no other way to release the allocated resource other than killing the container.
+Incompressible represents resources that can't be throttled such as memory where there is no other way to release the allocated resource other than killing the container.
 The difference between compressible and incompressible is very important when it comes to planning the deployment of pods and containers since the resource allocation can be affected by the limits of each.

 Every application needs to have a specified minimum and maximum amount of resources that are needed.
 The minimum amount is called "requests" and the maximum is the "limits".
 The scheduler uses the requests to determine the assignment of pods to nodes ensuring that the node will have enough capacity to accommodate the pod and all of it's containers required resources.
 An example of defined resource limits is below: